 - Properly dispose of all remaining hazardous waste.
-Contact Employee Health and Safety for assistance.
+Contact Environment, Health and Safety for assistance.

 2. Laboratory Space and Equipment

 - Identify gas cylinders; store all unreturned cylinders with the valve off and the cap on.
 Ensure that their contents are properly indicated.
-Contact Employee Health and Safety for pick-up of unwanted cylinders.
+Contact Environment, Health and Safety for pick-up of unwanted cylinders.